-Many ER patients are experiencing life-threatening situations and the ER nurse and associated care team must be quick to triage, stabilize, revive, or resolve these issues before getting the patient the further care that they need.
+Many ER patients are experiencing life-threatening situations, and the emergency department nurse and associated care team must be quick to triage, stabilize, revive, or resolve these issues before getting the patient the necessary care.

-In the article, we will explore:
+In the article, we will explore the following:

-- What do ER nurses do?
+- What does an ER nurse do?

 - Where do ER nurses work?